ffjabbari/eks-k8s-db-prod-BEST-tryit/aws-eks/README.md

 ### Deploying a cluster

 - Some names vars like the name of the cluster is hardcoded into the scripts.
 Any change must be replicated in both scripts.
-Also take into account that the default region used is `region_code=sa-east-1`, change it if necessary in the script `create.sh` and `delete_efs_and_cluster.sh`.
+- Also take into account that the default region used is `region_code=sa-east-1`, change it if necessary in the scripts `create.sh` `delete_efs_and_cluster.sh` and in `cluster.yaml` file.
-In the same way set the default region with `aws configure`.
+- The **kubectl container** takes the aws credential from `~/.aws` using a bind mount, the default region must be set, otherwise set with `aws configure` inside the container.
-- In the `create.sh` script, in `helm upgrade` section the image.repository must be be configured according to the region find your [correct value](https://docs.aws.amazon.com/eks/latest/userguide/add-ons-images.html) and change the part `602401143452.dkr.ecr.sa-east-1.amazonaws.com`
+- In the `create.sh` script, in `helm upgrade` section the **image.repository** must be be configured according to the region, find your [correct value](https://docs.aws.amazon.com/eks/latest/userguide/add-ons-images.html) and change the part `602401143452.dkr.ecr.sa-east-1.amazonaws.com`

 Once the container is running in interactive mode, the cluster can be deployed using the following